-The SUM aggregate function is one of the best and most frequently used function in most of the SQL Queries.
-If you are a DB2 programmer, you need to take specialized course to know complete details about this function.
+The SUM aggregate function is very frequently used function in SQL.
+If you are a DB2 programmer, you need to take specialized SQL course to know more on SUM function.

 - The schema is SYSIBM.

 - The argument values can be of any built-in numeric data type, and their sum must be within the range of the data type of the result.